nikitazuevblago/Food101_classification/README.md

 ## Intro

-This repo was created for personal educational purposes without a goal of implementation.
+This repo was created for personal educational purposes.
 I used subset of [Food101](https://www.kaggle.com/datasets/dansbecker/food-101) dataset keeping only 3 types of food (targets) to classify.
 In the project were used different parameters and models to visualize enough experiments in TensorBoard.
+Also I used gradio and huggingface space as my hosting for the best model.

+## Deployment
+[Click here](https://huggingface.co/spaces/blago7daren/Food101_classification) to see the app. <i>(P.s.
+Or run app.py to host it on your local machine)</i>

 ## Technologies Used

 - PyTorch
 - TensorBoard
 - Scikit-learn
+- Gradio

 ## Installation and Setup
 ```bash